benkeen/birdsearch.org/README.md

 ### v2.1.0 - In dev
 Adding mobile support.
 TODO:
-- Need to track in the JS when you're on a small screen:
 - reset species filter when reduced to small screen [listen to resize event + set...]
-- after search, shouldn't show locations by default.
+- after search, shouldn't show locations by default
 - get it working on Safari.
 - check over scenarios where search doesn't do anything.
 - location errors
-- non-english language style fixes
 - Notable results: clean up page
 - check height of settings panel with button enabled.
 Different locales.
+- if "anywhere" tooltip open, clicking hamburger should close it.
+- resizing down to mobile size doesn't update the height of the open panel.

 ### v2.0.0 - Oct 29th, 2016
 New everything!
 New UI, new code.
 Rewritten in React, Redux with a node backend.